NoNameGr/NoName/README.md

 Step 2 : Run the Installer
-Once you have chosen and downloaded an installer, simply run it by double-clicking on the downloaded file.
+Once you have chosen and downloaded an installer, simply run it by double-clicking on the downloaded file.A dialog should appear that looks something like this:

 FOR macOS/ MAC OS X :